The Faces of Biology Contest

 The First Place Winner will also have their photo featured on the cover of BioScience and will receive $250.

-The contest ended on September 30, 2022 and was open to any legal resident of the United States who is at least 18 years of age.
-Please review the photo contest rules, which includes guidance on photo quality, for example:
+The contest ends on September 30, 2023 and is open to any legal resident of the United States who is at least 18 years of age.
+Please review the photo contest rules.
+We suggest reviewing the "Guidance on Photo Quality" below for tips and techniques on capturing high quality photos.

 - Apply the Rule of Thirds when composing your photograph.